Rayhan-389/Alzheimer-s-Disease-Detection-from-MRI-Images-Using-CNN/README.md

-# 🧠 Alzheimer's Disease Detection from MRI Images using CNN
+# 🧠 ALZHEIMER’S DISEASE DETECTION FROM MRI IMAGE USING DEEP
+LEARNING APPROACH

 ## 📌 Project Overview
 This project focuses on the early detection of **Alzheimer’s Disease (AD)** using **MRI brain images** and **Deep Learning (CNN)**.
 The goal is to develop an automated system that can accurately classify different stages of Alzheimer’s disease.